fervidus/fervid-snapd/README.md

 Supported Operating Systems:

-* Arch Linux
+* Arch Linux 5
+* RedHat derivatives 7-8
+* Debian 8-9
-* Ubuntu 16.04 & 16.10
+* Ubuntu 16.04-18.04

 Supported Puppet Versions:

-* Puppet Enterprise >= 2015.2
+* Puppet Enterprise >= 2017.3
-* Puppet Open Source >= 4.0.0
+* Puppet Open Source >= 6.0.0

 ## Provider
-We provide a basic package provider which allows installs and removes, we will need to add latest,query and update support in the future.
+We provide a basic package provider which allows installs and removes, we will need to add latest, query and update support in the future.

 ## Development